 The Solar dilemma

 Solar energy is great, but increased use of solar energy challenges the stabilization of the grid

 In early March 2018, California authorities made the decision to halt all new solar installations.
 The state did this in order to stop and take stock of their future plans.
 The reason for that was that California has exceeded its own goals for solar installations.
 In fact, California has already reached its 2020 goal for solar energy generation.

 In the spring of 2018, California broke an all-time record for solar energy generation.
 This came on the heels of another unexpected achievement in 2016, when one day, solar energy generation exceeded 100% of the grid’s demands.

-Currently, California experiences peak generation every day, followed by a 14,000 MW drop within the span of 3 hours, from 4:00 PM to 7:00 PM, around sunset.
-This phenomenon is known as a ramp-up, the increased demand of the fossil grid to return these 14,000 MW into the grid using conventional means, because no one is prepared for this instability today.
+Currently, California experiences peak generation every day, followed by an 11,000 MW drop within the span of 3 hours, from 4:00 PM to 7:00 PM, around sunset.
+This phenomenon is known as a ramp-up, the increased demand of the fossil grid to return these 11,000 MW into the grid using conventional means, because no one is prepared for this instability today.

 Without the means to manage this frequent crisis, the runaway surplus has become a daily occurrence.
 That is why California pays states like Arizona to take its solar energy in order to mitigate the ramp-up spike and have it reasonably under control.

 There appears to be a disconnect between solar energy goals, which many states are adopting and regularly adjusting upwards, and these same states’ goals for acquiring energy storage systems.